hfogelberg/go-api-starter/README.md

 #Go API Starter kit

 Basic starting point for building an API in Go.
+The API routes for notes require a valid JWT token.
+The token is returned when calling Sign up or Log in.

 ## Setup
 ### 1. Install Go packages